 ● Do not swerve!
 Swerving to avoid an animal can lead to a more serious accident.
 Drivers who swerve to prevent colliding with wildlife and end up causing another accident can be charged for an at-fault accident.
 Swerving can also cause you to lose control of your vehicle.

-● Put your foot on the breaks or stay at your current speed.
+● Put your foot on the brakes or stay at your current speed.
 Do not accelerate and again, stay in your lane.
 Move your head out of the way of the windshield as much as possible before your vehicle and the animal collide.

 ● Check on yourself and anyone else in the car.
 Pull over to the side and put your hazards on.